BPLIM/Workshops/Data/CB/JUN21/manual_CB_JUN2021.md

 Given that *Central de Balanços* provides financial information such as Balance Sheet and Profits and Losses Statement data, the legislation implementing changes to the accounting standards should also be briefly enumerated:

 -    **Decree-Law no. 158/2009**, July 13 – revokes the Official Chart of Accounts (POC) and creates the Accounting Standards System (SNC).[^31]  Starting in the first fiscal period after January 1, 2010 firms are required to adopt the “Accounting and Financial Reporting Standards” or the “Accounting and Financial Reporting Standards for Small-Sized Entities” when reporting the financial statements.
 If the firm chooses to report according to the “Accounting and Financial Reporting Standards for Small-Sized Entities” then it is required to report a smaller number of variables.
-This option is available for firms satisfying at least two of the following conditions: i) total assets below 500.000 euros; ii) total gross sales and other income lower than 1.000.000 euros or; iii) average number of employees less than 20;
+This option is available for firms satisfying at least two of the following conditions: i) total assets below 500.000 euros; ii) total net sales and other income lower than 1.000.000 euros or; iii) average number of employees less than 20;

   [Internal Link](./aux_files/legislation/Decreto-Lei_158_2009.pdf) /
   [External Link](https://dre.pt/pesquisa/-/search/492428/details/maximized)